The DAVEfunc element contains both data

 Variables, or more properly signals, are used to route inputs,

 calculations and outputs through the subsystem model.
-Each variable is defined with a variableDef
+Each variable is defined with a variableDef element.
+Variables can

 be thought of as parameters in a computer program, or signal paths on a block diagram.
 They